AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-randomized-smoothing-cloud.svg' | relative_url }}" width="880" style="display: block; margin: 0 auto;" alt="A point representing April is surrounded by Gaussian noisy samples in three base-classifier decision regions.
 Most samples fall in the Siberian cat region, so the smoothed classifier predicts Siberian cat.">
   </div>
-  <figcaption>The base classifier may vary across the cloud; the smoothed classifier returns its most probable label.</figcaption>
 </figure>

 The vote identifies the smoothed label.
 Certification must also convert that